 Table of Contents

-JC Thermal Master is an advanced, offline-capable Android application for the FLIR ONE Pro Android USB-C thermal imaging camera.
+JC Thermal Master is an advanced, offline-capable application for the FLIR ONE Pro Android thermal camera.
 The FLIR ONE Pro is a professional thermal camera module that connects to a smartphone via USB-C and can capture thermal images with fine detail.
-It has its own battery providing approximately 60 minutes of operation and can be charged via USB-C. It can also be used with an external power source (a 5-volt power bank).
-With a FLIR ONE Pro thermal camera connected to an Android device over USB-C, the app displays a real-time infrared image on the mobile device with temperature values.
+It has its own battery providing approximately 60 minutes of operation and can be charged via another USB-C port dedicated to charging.
+It can also be used with an external power source (a 5-volt power bank).
+With a FLIR ONE Pro thermal camera connected to an Android device, the app displays a real-time infrared image on the mobile device with temperature values.

 Note: The JC Thermal Master app is supported only on devices running Android 13 or higher.
 Older Android versions are not compatible.